Edited by Hans Landström and Franz T. Lohrke

 Sarah Jack and Mary Rose

-Sarah Jack and Mary Rose INTRODUCTION The field of entrepreneurship has seen a dramatic increase in studies focusing on networks and social relations.
+12. The historical roots of socio network theory in entrepreneurship research Sarah Jack and Mary Rose INTRODUCTION The field of entrepreneurship has seen a dramatic increase in studies focusing on networks and social relations.
 This is particularly evident amongst European scholars where network research has emerged as a popular theme since the turn of the century (Uhlaner, 2002).
 Such interest can partly be attributed to scholars moving away from dealing with the entrepreneur in isolation and instead looking to the consequences of embeddedness and the impact, implications and relevance of networks for entrepreneurship (Hoang and Antoncic, 2003).
 This line of enquiry has possibly come about as a reaction against the view that the entrepreneur is an atomistic, isolated economic actor, undersocialised and immersed in a process quite different from other social phenomena (Araujo and Easton, 1996; Hoang and Antoncic, 2003).
 Instead, current thinking seems to be that social relations and the social context cannot only influence entrepreneurship but, because economic action is embedded, social networks can impact economic performance and, consequently, the shape and form of entrepreneurial outcomes (Granovetter, 1992; Ring and Van de Ven, 1992; Snow et al., 1992; Jones, Hesterly and Borgatti, 1997; Arrow, 2000; Jack and Anderson, 2002).
 It has even been said that within the entrepreneurial context, entrepreneurs are actually a product of their social environment, and how they perceive opportunities is influenced by social interaction and social background (Anderson and Miller, 2002).
-Some have gone so far as to argue that entrepreneurship is actually a social undertaking which is carried out in – and so should be...
+Some have gone so far as to argue that entrepreneurship is actually a...

 You are not authenticated to view the full text of this chapter or article.